emik11/TheDocumentation/docs/Scripting/Python/Python Automation/Web Login Form Brute Forcing.md

 ---

-This script uses the `requests` module to perform a web login form brute-forceattack.
+This script uses the `requests` module to perform a web login form brute-force attack.

 ```py linenums="1"
 import requests